 Primary team: St. Louis Cardinals

 Primary position: Manager

-In alphabetical order, the 10 St. Louis Hall of Fame managers are Roger Bresnahan, Roger Connor, Frankie Frisch, Rogers Hornsby, Miller Huggins, Bill McKechnie, "Kid" Nichols, Branch Rickey, Schoendienst and the latest to join the club, Billy Southworth.
+In alphabetical order, the 13 Hall of Fame managers are Roger Bresnahan, Roger Connor, Frankie Frisch, Herzog, Rogers Hornsby, Miller Huggins, La Russa, Bill McKechnie, "Kid" Nichols, Branch Rickey, Schoendienst, Joe Torre - and the man who guided the Cardinals' dynasty in the 1940s, Billy Southworth.

-Southworth, elected by the Veterans Committee in December, probably is the most underrated, underappreciated Cardinals manager of all time.
+Southworth might be the most underrated Cardinals manager of all time.
 In five full seasons and parts of two others with the Cardinals, Southworth compiled a .642 winning percentage and won three straight National League championships from 1942 to 1944, including beating the New York Yankees to win the 1942 World Series and the city-rival St. Louis Browns to capture the 1944 "Streetcar Series."